Creative Writing, Technical Writing, Dialog and Scripts, Copy Editing, Instructional Design

 I've been editing professionally for over 15 years.
 And in all that time, I've yet to scare a client away with an angry red pen issuing words of chastisement (just in case you have any terrible memories from your school days).

 A good editor does not impress his style upon the writer, nor rewrite what needs not be rewritten.
-A good editor makes considerate suggestions because they have the interest of the writer at heart.
+A good editor makes considerate suggestions and appropriate adjustments because they have the interest of the writer at heart.
 If they are rewriting, they are doing so in the voice of the author.
-A good editor is more like a therapist, helping you find the best path forward with your writing so you can reach the goals you've set for yourself (as opposed to the grammar police coming to convict you for crimes against punctuation).
+A good editor is more like a therapist, helping writers find the best path forward so they can reach the goals they've set for themselves (as opposed to the grammar police coming to convict you for crimes against punctuation).

 Whether your manuscript requires a word surgeon or your document just needs a little check up,